Bitlend-protocol/bitlend-docs/docs/pages/v1/compound-js.md

 Redeems the user's Ethereum asset from the Bitlend Protocol.

-- `asset` (string) A string of the asset to redeem, or its cToken name.
+- `asset` (string) A string of the asset to redeem, or its bToken name.
 - `amount` (number \| string \| BigNumber) A string, number, or BigNumber object of the amount of an asset to redeem.
 Use the `mantissa` boolean in the `options` parameter to indicate if this value is scaled up (so there are no decimals) or in its natural scale.
-This can be an amount of cTokens or underlying asset (use the `asset` parameter to specify).
+This can be an amount of bTokens or underlying asset (use the `asset` parameter to specify).
 - `[options]` (CallOptions) Call options and Ethers.js overrides for the transaction.
 - `RETURN` (object) Returns an Ethers.js transaction object of the redeem transaction.